 Once you‘ve started a blog, you’ll want to churn out high-quality, consistent content on a regular basis.
 This isn't always easy.
 Creating content is a time-consuming task.
 You want to ensure your content is something your readers would be interested in and hopefully can help with your SEO — more on that in a minute.

 To begin brainstorming content, consider what your competitors are doing.
 Look for gaps in their content that you can fulfill.
 Additionally, you should also do SEO research to verify that users are searching for and interested in the topic you want to write about.
-Sites like Ahrefs, Google Keyword Planner, and Answer The Public can help.
+Tools like SEMrush, Google Keyword Planner, and Answer The Public can help.

 You'll want to brainstorm content frequently so you always have ideas that you can execute.

 3. Research and review a content management system (CMS).

 In order to host your blog, you'll most likely use a CMS.
 A CMS is a tool you can use to design, manage, and publish on your website.
 You’ve probably heard of examples like WordPress or Wix.

 4. Create a blog strategy and editorial calendar.